Making transport more robust and interpretable by moving data through a small number of anchor points: Latent Optimal Transport

-In analogy to nonnegative rank in nonnegative matrix factorization (NMF) \cite{berman1994nonnegative}, by restricting the number of anchors used for transport, this has the effect of restricting the {\em transport rank} (formally defined in \cite{forrow2019statistical}).
-The transport rank is defined to be the minimum number of product probability measures that can be used to approximate the transport plan.
-In general, given a transportation plan $\mathbf{P}$, the transport rank ${\rm rank}_+(\mathbf{P})$ is lower bounded by its usual matrix rank.
-In the case of \alg, the transport plan induced by Definition 1 satisfies ${\rm rank}(\mathbf{P})\leq {\rm rank}_+(\mathbf{P})\leq \min(k_x,k_y)$.
+The intuition behind Def. \ref{def1} is that we use $\rm{OT}_{\mathbf{C}_x}(\mu,\mu_z)$ and $\rm{OT}_{\mathbf{C}_y}(\nu_z,\nu)$ to capture group structure in each space, and then $\rm{OT}_{\mathbf{C}_z}(\mu_z,\nu_z)$ to align the source and target by determining the transportation across anchors.
+Hence, \alg can be interpreted as an optimization of joint clustering and alignment.
+The flexibility of cost matrices allows \alg to capture different structures and induce different transport plans.
+In Section~\ref{sec:analysis}, we further show that \alg can be regarded as a relaxation of an \ot problem. \begin{remark} In \citet{forrow2019statistical}, the authors introduce the notion of the transport rank for a transport plan $\mathbf{P}$ as the minimum number of product probability measures that its corresponding coupling can be composed from, i.e., $p(\x,\y) = \sum_{i=1}^r\lambda_i\left(p_i(\x)\otimes p_i(\y)\right)$, $\lambda_i\geq 0$, $\forall i$.
+In general, given a transportation plan $\mathbf{P}$, the transport rank ${\rm rank}_+(\mathbf{P})$ is lower bounded by its usual matrix rank ${\rm rank}(\mathbf{P})$.
+In the case of \url{LOT}, the transport plan induced by Def. \ref{def1} satisfies ${\rm rank}(\mathbf{P})\leq {\rm rank}_+(\mathbf{P})\leq \min(k_x,k_y)$.
+Thus, by selecting a small number of anchors we naturally induce a low-rank solution for transport. \end{remark}